Creating a loyalty program can be a lot of work. Here’s how to get started.

 - Vary the number of points you give for every level.
 For example, regular members could be rewarded with 10 points for engaging with your brand on social media, while VIP members could earn 20 points for the same type of interaction.

-For more information about how to set up levels, see How to create a tiered loyalty program.
+For more information about how to set up levels, see How to create a multi-level loyalty program.

 5. Design the member portal